PROJECT FINAL CONFERENCE IN BRUSSELS

 THE NETHERLANDS CONFERENCE

-In the framework of the conferences cylce, the first event, organised by ENSIE, will take place in Netherlands on 13 June.
-It will focus on the promotion of social considerations and relations with the third sector in Public Procurement.
+In the framework of the conferences cylce, the first event, organised by ENSIE, took place in Netherlands on June, 13th.
+It focused on the promotion of social considerations and relations with the third sector in Public Procurement.
 This event has been organised in partnership with de omslag.
-More info.
+You’ll find the programme and the workshops here.

 ENSIE is proud to be part of the recently launched Buying for Social Impact project, commissioned by EASME and DG Internal Market, Industry, Entrepreneurship and SMEs, which aims to encourage contracting authorities to use Public Procurement to pursue social goals.